 When you save your template, remember to save it as a JPEG, instead of the original PSD file.
 I recommend saving it with the same title as your blog post.
 For example, if your post “The best macaroni and cheese recipe,” save the file as the_best_macaroni_and_cheese_recipe.jpg.

 I hope that this helps you make your own awesome Pinterest images!
-To download the free template, just click here.
-If you liked this post, I’d love it if you shared it on Pinterest!
+To download the free template, just use the form below!